NaturalSelectionLabs/Unidata/docs/guide/profiles/Crossbell.md

 # Crossbell

 ::: tip
-You can use Crossbell API for free.
+You can use Crossbell API for free (no rate limit disclosed).
 :::

 [Crossbell](https://github.com/Crossbell-Box/).